imindMan/PocketClock/README.md

 Then, use <code>pip install tk</code> to install tkinter<br>
 And then run the main.py file in the src folder<br>

-If you are using Windows, feel free to continue.
-If not, then go to the main.py file and change something follow my comments
+Change something in the main.py in the src folder follow my comments.

 # Use this program